webplatform/docs/css/selectors/pseudo-elements/first-letter/index.md

 The ::first-letter pseudo-element can be attached to block-level elements.
 It can be attached to inline elements if you set the corresponding display property to block.

 Only the following properties apply to the ::first-letter pseudo-element.
-* background
-* border
-* border-bottom
-* border-bottom-color
-* border-bottom-style
-* border-bottom-width
-* border-collapse
-* border-color - border-left
-* border-left-color
-* border-left-style
-* border-left-width
-* border-right
-* border-right-color
-* border-right-style
-* border-right-width
-* border-style
-* border-top
-* border-top-color
-* border-top-style
-* border-top-width
-* border-width
-* clear
+* All font, background, border, margin and padding properties.
 * color
 * float
-* font
-* font-family
-* font-size - font-style
-* font-variant
+* letter-spacing
-* font-weight - line-height
+* line-height
-* margin
-* padding
 * text-decoration
+* text-shadow
 * text-transform
-* vertical-align
+* vertical-align (if 'float' is set to 'none')
+* word-spacing
 }}
 {{Examples_Section
 |Not_required=No